David G | Mar 21, 2020 | 0

 Did you know that Vietnam is the second-largest coffee producer and exporter in the world?
 That information was a huge yet positive shock for us before arriving in Vietnam, but after a few days, you realize that everyone enjoys their cup of strong Vietnamese coffee!

 The relaxing morning walks around bustling cities were very memorable for us since you can see people sitting and chilling on small chairs literally on the street while enjoying the sips of the coffee.
 In small streets, you can even smell the taste of the coffee.

-Coffee is a huge part of Vietnamese culture, and everyone enjoys their coffee breaks in the morning, afternoon, and in between.
+Coffee in Vietnam is a huge part of the culture, and everyone enjoys their coffee breaks in the morning, afternoon, and in between.
 When we first arrived in Vietnam, as coffee lovers, we couldn’t help ourselves not to do the same – sitting tiny chairs, observing the constant moving life while enjoying the sips of very delicious and strong coffee.

 In this article, we want to share all the experiences, observations, and knowledge we’ve got during our time in Vietnam when we’re talking about Vietnamese coffee culture.

 Brew yourself a coffee and find a cozy and comfortable place for this read (it’s a long one!).